Vonage/Grafana_Status_panel/README.md

 2. Choose the name of the panel to be displayed in the `Panel Title` field.
   **Note:** this field supports Grafana templates, so if you repeat the panel the correct name will show
 3. Go the the Options tab, and choose the how to treat each metric.
-	1. For severity disply, select the `Threshold` option type under `Status Type`.
+	1. For severity display, select the `Threshold` option type under `Handler Type`.
 Enter the `Warning` and `Critical` thresholds for each of your queries.
-		* If you want the result to always be displayed with it's value (regardless to the thresholds), check the box titled `Show Value`
+		* If you want the result to always be displayed with it's value (regardless to the thresholds), check the box titled `Show Always`
  		* The plugin automatically detects if higher values are good, or lower values are good by checking which threshold is higher/lower. i.e. if in your metric higher values are better, put a lower value in the "critical" threshold than the "warning" threshold.
-	2. For disable display, select the `Disable Criteria` option type under "Status Type".
+	2. For disable display, select the `Disable Criteria` option type under `Handler Type`.
 Enter the `Disable Value` for each of your queries.
-	3. For annotation, select the "Annotation" option type under "Status Type".
-The alias + the value of the metric will be shown on the top left.
+	3. For display the text without any condition, select the `Text Only` option type under `Handler Type`.
+The alias + the value of the metric will be shown on the panel by the `Display Type` value.
 4. If the query returns multiple values, choose the type of aggregation you want to be used (`None` will just use the most first result)

 ## Other Features